Florida families have two powerful tools to save for higher education: the Florida Prepaid 529 Plan and the Florida Investment 529 Plan.

 While most people associate prepaid tuition with Florida’s public universities, the value of a plan can be applied at private colleges and even out-of-state schools.
 That makes it one of the most flexible educational savings plans available, though it works best for families who expect their child to stay in Florida.

-How the Florida Prepaid College Plan Works
+How the Florida Prepaid 529 Plan Works

 The Florida Prepaid 529 Plan allows families to lock in the future cost of tuition and required fees at Florida public institutions.
 What’s covered depends on the type of plan you purchase.
 Standard university plans cover three major categories of charges: